When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 6. If the first cup after cleaning has a vinegary flavor, simply run another cup of water through the machine.

-The citric acid method has one additional step—dissolving the powder, but that’s not a big deal.
+The citric acid method has one additional step: dissolving the powder; however, that's not a significant issue.

 Although strained lemon juice has citric acid, it is not cost-effective.